nus-cs2113-AY2122S1/ip/docs/README.md

 **Duke** is a checklist app for recording tasks, via a Command Line Interfaces.

+# Quick Start
+  1. Ensure that you install Java 11 in the computer
+  2. Download ip.jar file in latest release V2.0
+  3. Execute the file by cmd
+  4. Type the command in the command box

 # Features

 ## Add a new task